 Field-hunting tip

-Look in fumarolic environments or mine dumps where sulfate minerals form country — that is the host setting where yavapaiite typically forms.
+Look in fumarolic environments or mine dumps where sulfate minerals form country, the host setting where yavapaiite typically forms.
 If you start seeing copiapite, rozenite, jarosite in float, you are in the right ground.
 Field specimens usually show a tabular crystals or crusts habit, so train your eye for that shape before scanning the outcrop.